 Berghof was accustomed to a state theater system in which the artist was constantly engaged in practice and performance.
 He conceived HB Studio as a place where artists at all stages of their careers could continue to work and practice between jobs with the support and challenges of their more experienced colleagues in a space free from pressures related to commercial success.

-In 1947, Berghof met the celebrated actress Uta Hagen in 1945 on a production of THE WHOLE WORLD OVER directed by Harold Clurman and invited her to join him in teaching at the Studio.
-The two were married 10 years later.
-Miss Hagen, author of the seminal acting texts RESPECT FOR ACTING and A CHALLENGE FOR THE ACTOR, became one of the most renowned and respected acting teachers of the 20th century.
+In 1947, Berghof met the celebrated actress Uta Hagen on a production of THE WHOLE WORLD OVER, directed by Harold Clurman, and invited her to join him in teaching at the studio.
+The two artists married 10 years later.
+Hagen, author of the seminal acting texts RESPECT FOR ACTING and A CHALLENGE FOR THE ACTOR, became one of the most renowned and respected acting teachers of the 20th century.
 Together, Hagen and Berghof trained some of the most noted actors of the American theater.

 Their students, colleagues, and a new generation of accomplished artists continue that tradition today in the original buildings and theater space in the heart of Greenwich Village.